olivernyc/s3-logs/README.md

 ## Operational Supportability

-The lambda function can be monitored in the AWS CloudWatch dashboard.
+The Lambda function can be monitored in the AWS CloudWatch dashboard.

 ## Issues